Frequently Asked Questions

 How does pricing work for Lodging?

-Lodging is $38 per night for a Private Lounge, which is a standard crate, and $48 per night for a Private Suite.
-This price includes the entire day of doggie day care.
+Lodging is $38 per night for a Private Lounge, and $48 per night for a Private Suite.
+This price per night includes the entire day of doggy day care that day.
+We encourage our clients to drop their pups off in the morning drop off times for overnight lodging reservations to take advantage of the full day of day care included.
+If you choose to drop your dog off in the afternoon drop off time frame, this does not reduce the price, and your pup will still enjoy doggy day care on that evening before bed time.
 Here at Pups & Pals, we do not charge additional fees for group play time, couch time, cuddle time, or fetch/frisbee time, it's all included as a part of what we do every day!

 How old does my pup have to be before they can start Day Care or Lodging?